j-pettit/UWAFT-passenger-detection/README.md

 # Sentry Mode
-UWAFT Passenger Detection Project (extended Python wrapper for darknet)
+UWAFT Passenger Detection Project (extended Python wrapper for darknet).
+Designed for NVIDIA Jetson TX2.

 For instructions related to the YOLOv3 Python wrapper or YOLOv3 code, see the associated repositories.
 - https://github.com/pjreddie/darknet